-- i.
-Students should graduate with the names by which they were admitted to the college. - ii.
-Only female students may, as a result of change in marital status, and with acceptable documentary proof be allowed to change their names. - iii.
-For the avoidance of doubt, no change of name by any male student will be recognized by the college. - iv.
-All students, especially the male students, are advised to take a special note of this important decision.
+- Students should graduate with the names by which they were admitted to the college. i. - only female students may, as a result of change in marital status, and with acceptable documentary ii. proof be allowed to change their names. - iii.
+For the avoidance of doubt, no change of name by any male student will be recognized by the college. - students, especially the male students, are advised to take a special note of this important iv.
+All decision.